magnetardev/start/README.md

 # Start
 A simple start screen for your browser.
 It uses [DuckDuckGo](https://duckduckgo.com) as its search engine by default.
+It uses vanilla JS, and bootstrap to make it fast, but good looking.

 ## Adding Shortcuts
 Adding shortcuts is simple.
 You just go into shortcuts.json and add all your favorite shortcuts there.